-Let’s start with the basics.
-Vitamin C is an active antioxidant that can help our bodies defend against cellular aging by free-radicals.
+Vitamin C is an active antioxidant that can help our bodies defend against cellular aging by fighting free-radicals.
 Simply put, free radicals are atoms with an incomplete shell of orbiting electrons.
 To make up for this incomplete state, these atoms look to bond with other atoms, like the atoms in our healthy skin cells, to complete their outer shell.
-These incomplete atoms are known as free-radicals and they can wreak havoc on our skin, known as oxidative stress.
+Free-radicals can wreak havoc on our skin, known as oxidative stress.
 To combat these aggressive incomplete atoms, Vitamin C is able to donate electrons to help to neutralize free-radicals and their destructive behavior before oxidative stress can take its toll on your skin.

 Vitamin C is a notoriously unstable ingredient to formulate with.
 It can quickly lose its potency when exposed to light and air, so it is imperative that it be formulated with care and consideration.
 L-Ascorbic Acid is the gold standard when it comes to brightening and antioxidant power and it's most stable and effective when formulated in a powdered format.
 For liquid formulations, other derivatives of Vitamin C are better suited as they tend to be more stable.
 Derivatives like Magnesium Ascorbyl Phosphate, Sodium Ascorbyl Phosphate, Tetrahexyldecyl Ascorbate and Ascorbyl Glucoside all boast different qualities and effects for the skin.
-No matter your skin type, whether you have skin of steel or skin that leans sensitive, there is a form of Vitamin C that can work for you.
+No matter your skin type, there is a form of Vitamin C that can work for you.

 Now let’s get into the good stuff.
 Moving beyond Vitamin C and all its alter-egos, what exactly does this vitamin do for our skin and how?

 Vitamin C Probiotic Polish